sarahciston/shequalifies/posts/field1-cowriting.md

 ## 1. specificity

-### 1.1 layers & gaps, abstraction & obfuscation by design
+### 1.1 layers & gaps, abstraction & obfuscation, conflation by design

 When someone says 'code' they might be referring to any number of kinds of writing intended for machines, and possibly people, to interpret:

->“Within the field of networked and programmable media, at the very least, we can acknowledge: machine codes, tokenized codes, low-level languages, high-level languages, scripting languages, macro languages, markup languages, operating systems and their scripting language, the human–computer interface (HCI), the procedural descriptions of software manuals, and a very large number of texts addressed to entirely human concerns.”
+>Within the field of networked and programmable media, at the very least, we can acknowledge: machine codes, tokenized codes, low-level languages, high-level languages, scripting languages, macro languages, markup languages, operating systems and their scripting language, the human–computer interface (HCI), the procedural descriptions of software manuals, and a very large number of texts addressed to entirely human concerns.
 (Cayley 2018, 56)

 Many of these types of code may be running in the same system, most types have a variety of languages and even dialects to choose from, and may be used for different purposes or genres, and written in different styles---which means that, at each juncture of design and implementation, their human designers must make choices, informed by culture, context, training, and understood goals.
 To say, "it's just code" or "it's hard-coded" or "the computer decided" erases both the hundreds of human decisions and the likely millions of binary decisions involved.